Sewing Machine Easy Maintenance Sewing Machine Lessons

 Disclaimer

-Your manual should be your guide in cleaning your machine.
-If your machine is still under warranty, please do not veer from the manual instructions while doing maintenance.
-A dealer can show you how to clean your machine properly.
+Your manual should be your guide in cleaning and maintaining your machine.
+If your sewing machine is still under warranty, please do not veer from the manual instructions while doing maintenance.
+A dealer can show you how to clean and maintain your sewing machine properly.
 I don’t believe anything I have written can harm your machine.
 I am not liable for your actions and cleaning methods.
-The purpose of this article was to make you aware that sewing machines require maintenance by you.
+The purpose of this article was to make you aware that sewing machines require easy maintenance by you.
 A visit to a certified sewing machine repairman for a check-up is recommended.
 They will clean areas you can’t get to and make any adjustments needed for the best stitch possible.
 Talk to your repairman about how often a shop check-up should be done based on how frequently you sew.
+They can help you set up an easy maintenance schedule with them for your sewing machine

 To End My Story

 Remember the machine I was talking about at the first of this lengthy post?
-The lint was so packed around, in and under the feed dogs, it was no wonder they were slow!
+It was no wonder the feed-dogs were slow with so much lint packed around, in, and under them!
 The lint resembled heavy, thick felt!
-Same for the bobbin shuttle area and deeper into the front of the machine!
+Same for the bobbin hook area and deeper into the front of the machine!
 Test time had arrived after cleaning and oiling!
 It was music to my ears as the oil spread to dry areas and the machine began to hum.
-And to think, all it had needed for years was a little love, a lot of cleaning and a drink of oil!
-Easy maintenance 101!
+All it had needed for years was a little love, a lot of cleaning and a drink of oil!
+Sewing machine easy maintenance 101!